TheInfamousToTo/plex-suggester/README.md

 - **Automatic JWT Integration** - seamlessly handles authentication with external backend services
 - **Built-in Settings Management** - configure Plex tokens directly in the web interface (when not using environment variables)
 - **Enhanced UI/UX** - icon-only settings button positioned next to dropdown, improved blur overlay coverage
-- **Movie Match Feature** - Tinder-style movie matching for group viewing decisions with real-time collaboration
+- **Plex Match Feature** - Tinder-style movie matching for group viewing decisions with real-time collaboration
 - Suggests a random unwatched movie, show, anime, or other video from your Plex library
 - **Modern glass morphism UI** with enhanced visual effects and animations
 - **Posters are always visible** (even when hosted behind a tunnel), thanks to backend proxying